sikuli/sikuli/docs/source/region.rst

    .. py:attribute:: pattern

-   The source pattern that triggers this event.
-This's only valid in appear and vanish events.
+   The source pattern that triggered this event.
+This is only valid in APPEAR and VANISH events.

    .. py:attribute:: region